 Transitioning to Dispatch Hub

-This guide is meant to assist you in understanding the steps needed in order to migrate from using the legacy Zello desktop app to the new app part at the core of Dispatch Hub.
-After performing these steps, we hope you will be able to realize the many benefits of Dispatch Hub, like the ability to immediately connect drivers to the first available dispatcher, reduce chatter by having dispatchers and drivers talk 1-to1, etc. Visit this page to learn more about these benefits.
+This guide is meant to help you understand the steps needed to migrate from using the legacy Zello desktop app to the Dispatch Hub.
+After performing these steps, we hope you will be able to realize the many benefits of Dispatch Hub, like the ability to immediately connect drivers to the first available dispatcher, reduce chatter by having dispatchers and drivers talk 1-to-1, and more.
+Visit this page to learn more about these benefits.

 |Zello PC App||Dispatch Hub App|